-Creavo took home the awards in the Healthcare Technologies and Emerging Technology Design categories, acknowledging the technology’s potential to revolutionise emergency department triage of chest pain patients.
+Technology has the potential to revolutionise emergency department triage of chest pain patients.

-Creavo’s device uses magnetocardiography (MCG) to perform a non-invasive three to five-minute scan to detect abnormal patterns in the magnetic fields of the heart which reflect loss of oxygen to the heart muscle.
-This can help physicians accurately rule-out ischemic heart disease meaning that patients can go on to the most appropriate care pathway for their needs rather than go through the current lengthy and resource intensive process.
+Vitalscan uses magnetocardiography (MCG) to perform a quick, non-invasive three to five-minute scan at a patient’s bedside.
+This can help physicians accurately rule-out ischemic heart disease, meaning that patients can then go on to the most appropriate care pathway for their needs rather than go through the current lengthy and resource intensive process.